CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 $\blacksquare$

 ### Lighting Direction
-In chapter $4$, we learned how to calculate how much of a planet was visible (the phase) and even which side of the planet was illuminated.
+Here is another thing we can do with horizontal coordinates: in chapter $4$, we learned how to calculate how much of a planet was visible (the phase) and even which side of the planet was illuminated.
 Let us now figure out specifically which direction the light was coming from.

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/86eb72e3-9593-4153-8334-5f4d2d0ff113" width="400"/> In this diagram, the Sun is at point $S$, and the planet of interest is at point $P$. $Z$ is the zenith.
 The arc connecting the Sun and the Planet is shown.
 What we are interested in is in which direction is $S$ from $P$?
 More specifically, we are interested in the angle $ZPS$.